kivilaid/docs-mcp-server/docs/authentication.md

 ### OAuth2 Providers

-The system works with any RFC 6749 compliant OAuth2/OIDC provider:
+The Docs MCP Server works with any RFC 6749 compliant OAuth2/OIDC provider as an external authentication service.
+You must set up one of these providers separately:

 - **Auth0**: Use tenant domain as provider URL
 - **Keycloak**: Use realm-specific issuer URL